Marcus Semien Player Props: Rangers vs. Tigers

 Marcus Semien At The Plate

-- Among the qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 29th and he is 37th in slugging.
+- Among qualified hitters in baseball, he ranks 18th in batting average, 31st in on-base percentage, and 39th in slugging.

-- Semien is batting .273 with one homer during his last outings and is on an 18-game hitting streak.
+- Semien is batting .273 during his last outings and is on a 19-game hitting streak.

-- He has scored in 34 games this year, with multiple runs 10 times.
+- He has scored in 35 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.